CDCgov/RecordLinker/docs/site/reference.md

     based on training.
 Example: `{"kwargs": {"thresholds": {"FIRST_NAME": 0.8}, "log_odds": {"FIRST_NAME": 6.8}}}`

 One important caveat for both of these Feature Functions is how they handle patient records with missing information in one or more fields.
-RecordLinker has the potential to allow records that may be missing some data to "recover" this information by matching with other records for which that data is present.
+RecordLinker provides the option to match records that are missing some data, e.g., Field X, with other records for which that data (Field X) is present.
 In order to enable this possibility, and to avoid overly penalizing records which may be strong matches but simply have data omitted due to collection methods, both of these feature functions include a partial log-odds weighting.
 If one or more records being compared is missing data for a field, each of the above functions returns exactly half the log-odds weight for the field overall, along with a boolean flag indicating that data was missing during comparison.